lab64makerspace/intro2PCBdesign/Overview & Details/Displayboard/Displayboard_Activity/README.md

 <img width="250" src="https://cdn-shop.adafruit.com/970x728/1774-00.jpg">

 Here is its [datasheet](https://cdn-shop.adafruit.com/datasheets/MI0283QT-11+V1.1.PDF).
 Page 10 has an annotated listing of all 50 pins, which you will need to add to your symbol.

+Note that the table has an I/O column, which will help you assign the "Electrical type" of each pin.
+- I = Input
+- O = Output
+- IO = Bidirectional
+- P = Power input
+- G = Power input